Kaljurand/aceview/README.txt

 == Introduction ==

-In the following, "Protege" means "Protege 4 latest build".
+In the following, "Protege" means "Protege 4.0".

 == Files ==

-* .classpath: classpath configuration for ACE View (used by Eclipse)
+* .classpath: sample classpath configuration for ACE View (used by Eclipse)
 * .project: Eclipse project file
 * .settings/: Eclipse settings files
 * README.txt: this file